 The Haida started a voluntary Watchmen Program in the 1970s.
 Two decades later they began working with Parks Canada, which now funds the program and provides logistical support.
 From May to September, two to four watchmen are onsite at the five most prominent ancient villages on the South Moresby Archipelago.

-“I’m here for two weeks this summer,” said Camille as she introduced herself.
+“I’m here for two weeks this summer,” said Camellia as she introduced herself.
 “I still have a lot to learn but I’ll do my best.”
-Although we never met them, her parents Duce and Randy were at Skedans, too.

 Bordered by the ocean on both sides, Ḵ’uuna Llnagaay is the ancestral name of the village, which has also been called Skedans (a name corruption of Chief Gida’nsta), Qoona, Kona and Grizzly Bear Town.
 At its height in the late 1800s, twenty-seven longhouses fronted the ocean (The Raven occupied twenty of them) and a population of 738 people inhabited this wealthy, winter village.By 1884 only a dozen people called it home.